-While originally a pure reaction wheel control was planned, an unexpected limitation regarding the reaction wheel speeds emerged prior to the launch of InnoCube.
-Operation of the wheels in the range of [-350, 350] rpm should be avoided, as this can lead to inaccurate wheel speed estimation and control.
-As a precautionary measure, we have therefore split the agent network into a reaction wheel (RW) subnetwork and a magnetorquer (MT) subnetwork and integrated momentum management using the latter.
+While originally a pure reaction wheel (RW) control was planned, an unexpected limitation regarding the wheel speeds emerged prior to the launch of InnoCube, which led to the additional consideration of magnetorquers (MT) in the controller design.
+Operation of the RWs in the range of [-350, 350] rpm should be avoided, as this can lead to inaccurate wheel speed estimation and control.
+As a precautionary measure, we have therefore split the agent network into a RW subnetwork and a MT subnetwork and integrated momentum management using the latter.
 During initial tests in orbit, several operational constraints limited our planned approach.
 In the early experiment phase, command list execution was not available, limiting tests to live teleoperation during passes.
 These passes, with a maximum duration of approximately 12 minutes, were too short to conduct complete momentum management tests and prompted us to consider the RW subnetwork in isolation.
-During these tests however, it became apparent, that the RW subnetworks performance alone was sufficient and also fit the later safety and power constraint of a maximum experiment duration of 15 minutes after unsupervised command execution became available.
-Subsequently we used the RW subnetwork from the original agent as base-agent and adapted it to the remaining operational requirement changes by finetuning through post-training as we line out in Section~\ref{sec:flight_agent}.
+During these tests, however, it became apparent that the RW subnetwork's performance alone was sufficient and also fit the later safety and power constraint of a maximum experiment duration of 15 minutes after unsupervised command execution became available.
+Subsequently we used the RW subnetwork from the original agent as base-agent and adapted it to the remaining operational requirement changes by finetuning through post-training as we lay out in Section~\ref{sec:flight_agent}.

-This paper is structured as follows: In Section~\ref{sec:methodology}, we first introduce the InnoCube satellite and the InnoCube simulation model.
-We then present the observation and action space, the performed calibration and the training of the base- and flight-agent.
-Finally, we present the Safety Cage in which the attitude controllers are embedded and the integration into the InnoCube satellite.
-In Section~\ref{sec:results}, we briefly discuss the discrepancies observed between the simulated behavior and the actual in-orbit performance of the satellite and provide in-orbit experiments for these discrepancies.
-We then present the performance of the AI-based attitude controller based on steady-state metrics and compare it to the InnoCube's default PD controller.
-In Section~\ref{sec:conclusions}, we discuss our results and give an outlook on future work.
+This paper is structured as follows: Section~\ref{sec:methodology} discusses the methodology, including the satellite model, agent design, and Safety Cage.
+Section~\ref{sec:results} presents Sim2Real discrepancies and in-orbit experiments.
+Section~\ref{sec:conclusions} concludes with a discussion and provides an outlook on future work.